-Support is trending towards the need for an “All of the Above” approach on climate
+Support is trending towards the need for an “All of the Above” approach on climate, including nuclear

 If you care about climate, the only data that really matters and which speaks directly to how well we’ve done to date is this: global carbon dioxide emissions.
-While it looked like we might have stemmed the growth of carbon emissions during the years 2015 and 2016, in 2017 carbon emissions increased by over 2% again.
+While we managed to stem the growth of annual carbon emissions during the years 2015 and 2016 and it looked like they might be turning the corner, in 2017 carbon emissions increased by almost 2% followed by what is nearly 3% growth in 2018, and now we are on track to reach 37 Gigatons by the end of 2019.
+(Unfortunately, the IEA has not released a new graph since 2016, so we have updated this image to show the most current information.)

-Even with what’s been reported as record amounts of new solar and wind generation being added around the world, global emissions have not only not decreased, they have stubbornly continued to grow.
-Now, every year, we are adding 32+ gigatonnes of CO2 into the atmosphere, which is causing ever increasing amounts of atmospheric heating.
+Even with what’s been reported as record amounts of new solar and wind generation being added around the world, global emissions have not only not decreased at all, they continue to grow rapidly.
+This is evidence that what we’ve been doing is not working.

 Pronuclear and “Nuclear-Inclusive” Organizations